The Dragon's Poem

 Poem written by Catherine Wang & William Lau

-In Chinese culture, the Azure Dragon holds significant symbolism, representing growth, renewal, and auspicious beginnings.
-It is believed to bring prosperity and good fortune to those who honor and respect it, while also serving as a symbol of leadership and guidance.
+In Chinese culture, the Azure Dragon symbolizes growth, renewal, and auspicious beginnings, believed to bring prosperity and good fortune to those who honor it.
+Historically, it has been invoked in rituals and ceremonies to bless communities and ensure harmony.
+The dragon’s qualities resonate across generations, inspiring tales of heroism, morality, and leadership.

 POEM'S MEANING